When the MD Becomes the Bottleneck: How to Reclaim Billable Hours in a PR Agency

 The press release workflow has a brand voice document, an anti-AI writing guide, a structured intake form, and a QA checklist.
 The junior fills in the intake.
 The AI produces a first draft that matches the client's tone.
 The junior reviews against the checklist.
 The senior sees the draft after QA.
 The MD sees the draft only when it is an exception: a new client where the voice is not yet established, a sensitive announcement that requires strategic judgment, or a regulatory issue that needs senior sign-off.

 The MD's time on press releases drops from two hours per release to five minutes for a final review on flagged items only.
+That is how you reclaim billable hours in a PR agency without cutting deliverables or quality.

 The monitoring workflow has been audited and restructured.
 Formatting runs through templates and AI pre-filtering.
 The associate handles editorial judgment and QA.
 The senior reviews.
 The MD does not see the monitoring report at all unless something requires escalation.